bgplab/bgplab/docs/session/6-templates.md

 ### Device Requirements {#req}

 * Use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support) for the leaf- and spine routers.
-* You can do automated lab validation with Arista EOS, Cumulus Linux, or FRR running on S1 and S2.
+* You can do automated lab validation with Arista EOS or FRRouting running on S1 and S2.
 Automated lab validation requires _netlab_ release 1.8.3 or higher.
-* Git repository contains leaf router initial device configurations for Cumulus Linux.

 ### Lab Wiring